weijiaheng/weijiaheng.github.io/_pages/about.md

 News
 ======
 [2023.
+02] I will join ByteDance AI Lab for the Machine Learning (Research) Intern this summer.

+[2023.
 01] One first-author paper accepted to ICLR 2023 (work done at Google Brain).

 [2022.
 12] Joined [CROSS](https://cross.ucsc.edu/index.html) as a Research Fellow.